randomcyrptobuddy/auditablempc/README.md

 cargo build
 cargo test
 ```

+The test automatically runs code for various grpahs that are shown in the paper.
+The enviroment variables, `NUM_SERVERS`, `NUM_CLIENTS`, `NUM_CONSTRAINTS` can be set to run the code for a specific instance.
+The circuits can be programmed in R1CS as specified in Marlin code.
+Refer to the code for an example.
 ## License

 This library is licensed under either of the following licenses, at your discretion.